maffinyep/seranade-docs/specs/readme.md

 > The initialization and intervention protocols explained above

-API will manage protocol phases.
+API will implement all protocol phases.

 > An API that accepts requests by an authorized entity that includes a PID, converts the PID in the patient's corresponding identifier